Ishahemani/excel-project/README.md

-Objective
+Objective :
-*Vrinda store wants to create an annual sales report for 2022, so that vrinda can understand their customers and grow more sales in 2023
+Vrinda store wants to create an annual sales report for 2022, so that vrinda can understand their customers and grow more sales in 2023

 Insights:
 Women are more likely to buy